telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/attach-data-columns.md

 ---
 title: Attach Data Columns
 page_title: Attach Data Columns in Code
-description: "Attach Data Columns in Code in Test Studio coded test.
-Data bind a value in coded test in Test Studio."
-previous_URL: /user-guide/code-samples/general/attach-columns-to-input-values-in-code.aspx
+description: "Learn how to bind data columns to input values in Test Studio coded tests.
+This article explains how to use the Data object to reference columns by name or index in C# and VB.NET, enabling data-driven input and verification."
 position: 1
 ---
 # Attach Columns to Input Values in Code